-All roadway lamps in the world must be designed according to specific standards.
-The most popular standards are a US standard called "IESNA RP 8-00 Roadway lightning" and a European standard called "CIE 140-2000 Road lighting calculations".
+All roadway lamps must be designed according to specific standards.
+The most popular ones are a US standard called “IESNA RP 8-00 Roadway lightning” and a European one called “CIE 140-2000 Road lighting calculations”.

-In the case of CIE 140-2000, the standard defines only parameters definitions, calculations and measuring technique, the actual parameters values usually regulated by national standards.
-Some countries like Russia or Brazil use their own standards which do not refer to CIE 140-2000, but use definitions that are the same as CIE 140-2000.
+In the case of CIE 140-2000, the standard only specifies parameter definitions, calculations, and measuring technique, while the actual parameter values are nationally regulated.
+Some countries like Russia or Brazil use their own standards which do not refer to CIE 140-2000; they however use definitions that are the same as CIE 140-2000.

-RP 8-00 defines 5 types of streetlight pattern, each with three variations short, medium or long.
-The general definition of each pattern is shown below
+RP 8-00 defines 5 types of streetlight patterns, each with three variations- short, medium, or long.
+The general definition of each pattern is shown below.

-From the perspective of an optical engineer, easiest pattern is Type V, because it has a symmetrical intensity distribution.
-Usually round bulb lenses are used for that pattern, and require only a simple design.
-But Type V is not common pattern for roadway.
-It is best for parking areas, walkway intersections.
-Type VS is similar as Type V, but has a more square shape, and require bulb lens, but little more bit complex shape.
+From an optical engineer’s perspective, the easiest pattern is Type V owing its symmetrical intensity distribution.
+Round bulb lenses are usually used with that pattern and require a simple design.
+Type V however is not a common pattern for roadways.
+It is best used for parking areas and walkway intersections.
+Type VS is similar to Type V but is more square and requires a bulb lens with a more complex shape.

-Most popular streetlight pattern is Type III Medium.
-It is used for general roads, for wide road and city streets.
-It is asymmetrical, because lamp placed at the road side or near the road side, so that designer needs to redirect light away from the sidewalk or roadside onto the roadway without losses.
-This asymmetry makes the optical design more difficult.
-Furthermore the pattern size across road is narrower than along road.
-Usually lens design for Type III takes a lot of time.
-Lens shape is also often bulb type, but has unusual shape.
-The shape of a Type III lens is unique for the selected LED, which means a lighting company that switches from a CREE to a Nichia or a Lumileds to an Osram chip, needs to design new optics.
+The most popular streetlight pattern is Type III Medium.
+It is used for general roads, wide ones, and city streets.
+It is asymmetrical because the lamp is placed at the road side or near it: the designer needs to redirect light away from the sidewalk or the roadside onto the roadway without losses.
+This asymmetry complicates the optical design.
+Furthermore, the pattern size is narrower across the road than along it.
+The lens design for Type III is often time consuming.
+The lens is bulb type with an unusual shape.
+The lens shape is unique for the selected LED: when a lighting company switches from a CREE to a Nichia or a Lumileds to an Osram chip, they need to design new optics.

-The Type II is same complexity as Type III.
-But it usually used for small roads, walkways.
-One special consideration is that a long pattern, for Type II (and Type III) increase glares and makes it very difficult to design a proper lamp.
+Type II is the same complexity as Type III but is usually used for small roads and walkways.
+One special consideration is that a long pattern, for Type II (and Type III) increases glare and makes it very difficult to design a proper lamp.

-The Type I pattern is easier than Type II or Type III, because lamp placed at the center of road.
-This makes lens easier, because there is not a requirement for backlight removal.
-But such lamps require very long pole overhang, and do not work well for for wide roads, and wide city streets.
-The Type I streetlight pattern is best for lighting walkways, paths and sidewalks.
+Type I pattern is easier than Type II or III because the lamp is placed at the road center.
+This negates the need for backlight removal.
+Such lamps require however a very long pole overhang and do not work well with wide roads and wide city streets.
+Type I streetlight pattern is best suited for lighting walkways, paths, and sidewalks.

-A Type IV pattern is little bit complex than Type II or Type III It require asymmetrical pattern, but wider across the street.
-It can be used for wide roads, or for illuminate parking areas near the building walls.
+Type IV pattern is a little bit more complex than Type II or III: it requires an asymmetrical pattern and is wider across the street.
+It can be used for wide roads or to illuminate parking areas near building walls.

-Note that IESNA RP 8-00 also define glare index and uniformity, but uses other definitions.
+Note that IESNA RP 8-00 also defines glare index and uniformity while using other definitions.

-Zemax ray tracing design of a streetlight LED optics requires a set of steps and manual control of pattern and lens mechanical properties.
-For detailed analysis of efficiency, light losses and uniformity, many rays need to be traced from LED model.
+A Zemax ray tracing design of a streetlight LED optics requires a set of steps and manual control of pattern and lens mechanical properties.
+For detailed analysis of efficiency, light losses and uniformity, many rays need to be traced from an LED model.
 The best method is to use Radiant Imaging LED models which contain measured data.
-All these factor above allow obtain simulation results very close to the real lens performance and minimize prototyping and manufacturing costs.
+All the above allow simulation results very close to the real lens performance while minimizing prototyping and manufacturing costs.